Kinzang-Namgay/Project-2/README.md

 - SASS
 - CSS 3
 - Figma
- Thamk you for viewing my projects
+ Thank you for viewing my projects